-The audited consolidated financial statements were approved by the Board of Directors on February 28, 2023.
+The unaudited consolidated financial statements were approved by the Board of Directors on May 12, 2023.

 Basis of consolidation

 The consolidated financial statements include financial statements of Equityline Mortgage Investment Corporation and Equityline SPV Limited Partnership, a special purpose vehicle over which it has control.